 These words still inspire the College and remind us of its duty and that of every boy who enters its gates.

 Construction of its most famous building – ‘Old Building’ – began in 1887 and was complete by 1890.
 Its existence is owed largely to three men: Bhai Ram Singh, Colonel Samuel Jacob and John Lockwood Kipling.
 This was the College’s first real school building, after moving classrooms away from boarding houses and rented bungalows.
-The fashion of education remained traditionally English Public School for much of the 20th century, now modified for the fresh demands of a new era in which half the boys graduating will take places in top American and British universities.
+The fashion of education remained traditionally English Public School for much of the 20th century, now modified for the fresh demands of a new era in which half the boys graduating will take places in top American, British, Canadian and European universities.